 - Stand with your feet in a staggered stance.

-- Now push the ball straight out simulating a chest.
+- Now push the ball straight out, simulating a chest pass.
 Make sure the arms go all the way out.

-- The partner is going to be fouling and grabbing the players arms while they complete all of the repetitions.
+- The partner will be fouling and grabbing the player’s arms while they complete all of the repetitions.